 If any party to the contract does not sign it, that party cannot be held liable under the contract.

 If you are involved in a real estate transaction, get the legal advice you need to protect your interests.

 Our Experience is Your Advantage.

 At the Law Offices of Mark Weinstein, P.C., our clients benefit from our experience and expertise in all aspects of real estate.
-For over 30 years we have dedicated ourselves to only one thing: protecting your property rights.
+Since 2001 we have dedicated ourselves to only one thing: protecting your property rights.
 We have offices in Cumming, and we serve clients in Atlanta, Gainesville, Gwinnett County, Bartow County, Hall County, Henry County, Cherokee County, Clayton County, Cobb County, and other counties throughout Georgia.
 Call us at: 770-888-7707.
 Or you can e-mail us with inquiries at: email@example.com